CTXz/ibm-notes-9.0.1_Ubuntu_installer/README.md

 #### GUI

-To install IBM Notes 9.0.1 via graphical user interface such as an GUI file manager and a simple drag and drop, proceed with the following steps :
+To install IBM Notes 9.0.1 via a graphical user interface such as an GUI file manager, proceed with the following steps :

 1. Extract the IBM deb tar to any directory
 2. To keep things simpler, copy the Ubuntu_IBM-Notes-9.0.1.sh installation script into the the extracted directory